aws-samples/sample-code-for-genai-cost-management-workshop/samples/5-per-request-metadata-tagging/README.md

 ## Overview

 Per-request metadata tagging gives you the finest-grained cost attribution.
 By attaching metadata key-value pairs to each API call, you can track costs down to individual tenants, features, or agent steps—without creating additional AWS resources.
+Unlike the other billing-based methods (which take ~24 hours to appear in Cost Explorer), metadata is available in invocation logs **near real-time**, within minutes of the call.

 ## Metadata Keys Used